Topology behind topological insulators: -theory

 This notion is used to define the subtraction of vector bundles.
 Given a pair of vector bundles $V_1$ and $V_2$ on $M$ their difference, also considered to be a vector bundle on $M$, is defined to be an ordered pair $(V_1,V_2)$, such that if $(V_1,V_2)=(V_1',V_2')$ for two pairs of vector bundles, then

 for any vector bundle $V$ over $M$.
 The difference $(V_1,V_2)$ is also called a \emph{virtual bundle} and denoted $V_1-V_2$, with \emph{virtual dimension} of $V_1-V_2$ defined as the difference between the ranks of the individual bundles $V_1$ and $V_2$.
 Let us point out that the virtual dimension can be negative; it is zero if both the bundles have the same rank.
-As alluded to above, this notion of addition and subtraction of vector bundles endow the set of equivalence class of vector bundles with the structure of an Abelian group, known as the $K$-group.
+The ability to add and subtract vector bundles belonging to the equivalence class of vector bundles defined gives them the structure of an Abelian group, known as the $K$-group.
+The important point to note that these groups are properties of bundles, no details regarding their fiber space or base space structures appear in the definitions.
+These details show up when we want to calculate $K$-groups.